 Although the Folliboost reviews on Amazon aren’t outstanding, they don’t report adverse side effects, either.
 The main complaint is about it not working fast enough…but these things do take time!
-And as it isn’t that expensive compared to other serums out there, my thought is: why not give it a try?
+And as it isn’t that expensive compared to other serums out there, why not give it a try?

-Remember, we are all different though – so as with any topical remedy, keep an eye out for any side effects.
+Remember, we’re all different – so as with any topical remedy, keep an eye out for any side effects.
 A little tingling and redness is ok and expected, anything more irritable isn’t.
 So make sure you use your serum wisely – and feel free to share your thoughts about Folliboost below, if you decide to try it!

 Love & hugs,